 Kids grow so fast through different phases and their spaces get cluttered with unused clothes, toys, and anything else that they may own.
-This month's organizing challenge is organizing kids areas.
+This month's organizing challenge is organizing kids' areas.
 Here are areas your kids may have piles of stuff.
-I included links from other kid organizing posts I created over the years.
+I included links from other kids organizing posts I created over the years.
 I recommend working with your child slowing through the different areas.
 It helps them with the process of letting go.
-One to Two hours per sessions for each area for 10-12 year olds is plenty of time.
+One to Two hours per session for each area for 10-12-year-olds is plenty of time.
 The younger the child, the less time they can do.
 Try splitting up the time throughout the day.

-Kids (Baby) Rooms: Reminder: Pull out clothes from storage and swap out clothes the smaller clothes with the larger clothes.
+Reminder: Pull out clothes from storage and swap out clothes the smaller clothes with larger clothes.

 - Organize Your Kids Playroom Tips

 Reminder: Every child should place their book bag in the space place when they come home.

 - 3 Ways to Help Your Children Have a Successful School Year

 - School Supply Organizer for Home Made Easy

 Reminder: Keep small like items together in bins with lids.

 Here are other general kid organizing tip posts to help you:

 - How to Explain Needing and Wanting Something to a 7 Year Old?